Ruchita2023/StudentManagementSystem/README.md

 1.
 ```
-What are the inbound and outbound rules enabled for MyInstance in Security Group?
+Why am I unable to access my application running on i-1234567890abcdef0 over port 443.
+Go over the security groups information.
+And Tell me procedure to resolve it?
 ```

 2.
 ```
-I am unable to access my application running on i-1234567890abcdefO over port 443.
-Go over the security groups info.
-Why?
+What are the inbound and outbound rules enabled for MyInstance in Security Group?
 ```
 ***